Get insights on byte java with proven strategies and expert tips.

 What Are the Most Common Questions About byte java

-A: This is a design choice in Java to prevent overflow during arithmetic operations, as most operations are naturally performed on int or larger types.
+Q: Why is `byte java` automatically promoted to `int` in expressions?
+A: This is a design choice in Java to prevent overflow during arithmetic operations, as most operations are naturally performed on `int` or larger types.

-A: No, byte java is a primitive type, so it cannot be null.
-Its wrapper class, Byte, can be null.
+Q: Can `byte java` be null?
+A: No, `byte java` is a primitive type, so it cannot be `null`.
+Its wrapper class, `Byte`, can be `null`.